Friday, September 14, 2012 at 5:21 AM

 Mind you, I think it’s great that attendance at Paralympic events rivaled that at Olympic events.
 Never mind that attendance at the former probably had more to do with overflowing British pride from the latter than with any interest in the performance of Paralympians.

-Incidentally, apropos of spectators, people who rave about the performance of athletes with disabilities always come across like annoying parents raving about the first baby steps of their children.
+Not to mention that people who rave about the performance of athletes with disabilities always come across like annoying parents raving about the first baby steps of their children.
 Which is why much of the celebration of the Paralympic Games strikes me as patronizing, disingenuous, and even a little guilt-ridden.

 I don’t know if this constitutes discrimination on my part.
 What I do know, however, is that NBC should not be criticized for calculating that tens of millions of TV viewers in the United States would feel the same way I do.